 Today you can spend just relaxing and wandering in the area around your hotel though most choose to take the cable car 1,000m up to the high mountains.
 From the top station you have a variety of options, either a short wander or you can walk up and onto the peak of one of the highest mountains in the whole range.
-Enjoy stunning views back down the forested Liebana Valley and ahead to the high limestone cliffs ahead of you.
+Enjoy stunning views back down the forested Liebana Valley and ahead to the high limestone cliffs.

 Today's walk takes you up over a mountain pass into the adjacent province of Leon, and the most isolated valley in the Picos, Valdeon.
 Follow the old market path to the pass, where you have great views of both valleys, the Picos, and the intersecting Cantabrian mountain range.
-Tonight you sleep in the village of Posada de Valdeon, known for its lovely traditional grain stores on stilts, called “horreos,” and surrounded on all sides by high mountain peaks.
+Tonight you sleep in Posada de Valdeon, in one of the most remote valleys of the Picos, surrounded on all sides by high mountain peaks.

 Your final day's walking sees you traverse the renowned Cares Gorge into your third province, Asturias.
 From your inn you pass through meadows and woods to the village of Cain, where the walls of the gorge are only a few metres apart.
 Follow the path carved out of the rock through totally different landscape to previous days, with the river below you and the peaks above.
 End the day at your inn in Arenas de Cabrales, where you can celebrate your walk with some of the superb local blue cheese.